-- GEN Q_content(GEN x) the Q-content of x. - GEN Z_content(GEN x) as Q_content but assume that all rationals are in fact t_INTs and return NULL when the content is 1.
-This function returns as soon as the content is found to equal 1. - GEN Q_content_safe(GEN x) as Q_content, returning NULL when the Q-content is not defined (e.g. for a t_REAL or t_INTMOD component). - GEN Q_denom(GEN x) the Q-denominator of x.
+GEN Q_content(GEN x) the Q-content of x.

+GEN Z_content(GEN x) as Q_content but assume that all rationals are in fact t_INTs and return NULL when the content is 1.
+This function returns as soon as the content is found to equal 1.

+GEN Q_content_safe(GEN x) as Q_content, returning NULL when the Q-content is not defined (e.g. for a t_REAL or t_INTMOD component).

+GEN Q_denom(GEN x) the Q-denominator of x.
 Shallow function.
-Raises en e_TYPE error out when the notion is meaningless, e.g. for a t_REAL or t_INTMOD component. - GEN Q_denom_safe(GEN x) the Q-denominator of x.
+Raises en e_TYPE error out when the notion is meaningless, e.g. for a t_REAL or t_INTMOD component.

+GEN Q_denom_safe(GEN x) the Q-denominator of x.
 Shallow function.
-Return NULL when the notion is meaningless. - GEN Q_primitive_part(GEN x, GEN c) sets c to the Q-content of x and returns x / c, which is integral. - GEN Q_primpart(GEN x) as above but the content is lost.
-(For efficiency, the content remains on the stack.) - GEN vec_Q_primpart(GEN x) as above component-wise. - GEN Q_remove_denom(GEN x, GEN ptd) sets d to the Q-denominator of x and returns x d, which is integral.
-Shallow function. - GEN Q_div_to_int(GEN x, GEN c) returns x / c, assuming c is a rational number (t_INT or t_FRAC) and the result is integral. - GEN Q_mul_to_int(GEN x, GEN c) returns x c, assuming c is a rational number (t_INT or t_FRAC) and the result is integral. - GEN Q_muli_to_int(GEN x, GEN d) returns x c, assuming c is a t_INT and the result is integral. - GEN mul_content(GEN cx, GEN cy) cx and cy are as set by primitive_part: either a GEN or NULL representing the trivial content 1.
-Returns their product (either a GEN or NULL). - GEN div_content(GEN cx, GEN cy) cx and cy are as set by primitive_part: either a GEN or NULL representing the trivial content 1.
-Returns their quotient (either a GEN or NULL). - GEN inv_content(GEN c) c is as set by primitive_part: either a GEN or NULL representing the trivial content 1.
-Returns its inverse (either a GEN or NULL). - GEN mul_denom(GEN dx, GEN dy) dx and dy are as set by Q_remove_denom: either a t_INT or NULL representing the trivial denominator 1.
+Return NULL when the notion is meaningless.

+GEN Q_primitive_part(GEN x, GEN c) sets c to the Q-content of x and returns x / c, which is integral.

+GEN $Q_primpart(GEN x)$ as above but the content is lost.
+(For efficiency, the content remains on the stack.)

+GEN vec_Q_primpart(GEN x) as above component-wise.
+Applied to a t_MAT, the result has primitive columns.

+GEN row_Q_primpart(GEN x) as above, applied to the rows of a t_MAT, so that the result has primitive rows.
+Not gerepile-safe.

+GEN Q_remove_denom(GEN x, GEN ptd) sets d to the Q-denominator of x and returns x d, which is integral.
+Shallow function.

+GEN Q_div_to_int(GEN x, GEN c) returns x / c, assuming c is a rational number (t_INT or t_FRAC) and the result is integral.

+GEN Q_mul_to_int(GEN x, GEN c) returns x c, assuming c is a rational number (t_INT or t_FRAC) and the result is integral.

+GEN Q_muli_to_int(GEN x, GEN d) returns x c, assuming c is a t_INT and the result is integral.

+GEN mul_content(GEN cx, GEN cy) cx and cy are as set by primitive_part: either a GEN or NULL representing the trivial content 1.
+Returns their product (either a GEN or NULL).

+GEN div_content(GEN cx, GEN cy) cx and cy are as set by primitive_part: either a GEN or NULL representing the trivial content 1.
+Returns their quotient (either a GEN or NULL).

+GEN inv_content(GEN c) c is as set by primitive_part: either a GEN or NULL representing the trivial content 1.
+Returns its inverse (either a GEN or NULL).

+GEN mul_denom(GEN dx, GEN dy) dx and dy are as set by Q_remove_denom: either a t_INT or NULL representing the trivial denominator 1.
 Returns their product (either a t_INT or NULL).

-9.11 Generic arithmetic operators.
+9.12 Generic arithmetic operators.

-9.11.1 Unary operators.
+9.12.1 Unary operators.

-''' GEN gneg[z](GEN x[, GEN z]) yields -x.
+GEN gneg[z](GEN x[, GEN z]) yields -x.